World Boxing News looks into obscure celebrities who dipped their toes into boxing. This installment puts the spotlight on Tonya Harding.

-Everyone who was around in the late 1980s and early 1990s knows the story of Tonya Harding.
-A figure skating prodigy with a trick none would dare to try.
+Everyone around in the late 1980s and early 1990s knows the story of Harding.
+A figure skating prodigy with a move many feared to try.

 Harding became the first woman to complete a triple axel maneuver during the early stages of her career on the ice.
 The most difficult routine of that time, others feared to tread where Harding had amazingly gone.

-Winning the National Championships in 1991 at the sixth attempt, Harding was favorite to land Olympic gold in 1992.
-But ONLY if she could pull off her famous move.
+Winning the National Championships in 1991 at the sixth attempt, Harding was the favorite to land Olympic gold in 1992.
+But only if she could pull off her famous move.

 As it turned out, she failed and finished fourth in 1992.

 It then emerged that Harding’s husband was involved in a plot to injure Kerrigan at the Olympic Trials.
-Subsequently, Harding was targeted by authorities as a potential suspect alongside her spouse.
+Subsequently, authorities targeted Harding as a potential suspect alongside her spouse.

 Allowed to skate, Harding came eighth in Norway as Kerrigan gained a silver.
 The medalist had recovered from her ailment in time to compete.

-After the closing ceremony, Harding stool trial for her part in Kerrigan’s attack and was banned from skating for life in 1994.
+After the closing ceremony, Harding stood trial for her part in Kerrigan’s attack and was banned from skating for life in 1994.